Papers : 1762-1839.

 Finding Aids:

 Online: The online catalogue for Library and Archives Canada contains a document listing; also known as Finding Aid 525.
-This is found also in The Loyalist Collection red binders.
+The Papers are available online through Canadiana.

 A brief inventory description and chronological table of contents are located at the beginning of the reel; also available in The Loyalist Collection red binders and as a PDF in the electronic finding aid section.